Vice President of Costa Rica: History

 The following tables contain a list of the officials elected to the vice-presidential position since 1821.

+Role

+In addition to succeeding to the Presidency and First Vice Presidency in the case of a vacancy or an inability to serve, Vice Presidents may be appointed to lead ministries in the cabinet.

+List

 Vice Presidents of the Governing Committees of Costa Rica (1821–1824)

 Between 1821 and 1824 Costa Rica was governed through a system of Governing Committees who chose from among their members a president and a vice-president.

 Vice-Heads-of-State of Costa Rica (1824–1841)

 Between 1824 and 1841, in accordance with the Basic Law of 21 January 1825 and 1844, a Vice-Head-of-State was elected by the people.

 Second Heads of State (1841–1842)

 In line with the Decree of Rules and Guarantees of 1841, a popularly elected Second-Head-of-State was created to replace the Head of State in case of temporary or permanent absence.

 Vice-Heads-of-State (1842–1844; 1846–1847)

 From 1842 to 1844 and from 1846 to 1847 the country returned to the system of Vice-Heads-of-State.